MithraBijumon/LS---Web-Dev/Week 1/Assignment.md

 Add a copyright notice

-Instructions
+# Instructions
 Setup
-Create a new folder for your project.
+>Create a new folder for your project.

-Inside this folder, create three files: index.html, styles.css, and script.js.
+>Inside this folder, create three files: index.html, styles.css, and script.js.

-HTML Structure
+<h3>HTML Structure</h3>
 Start by creating the basic structure of your HTML document.